 All of the lectures are available in mp3 format and can be listened to online or downloaded and listened to on a computer, mp3 player or burned to a CD.

-Note: I highly recommend listening to podcasts sped up.
-Your brain processes audio information faster than most people talk, so if you've ever found yourself daydreaming while in class or church despite being genuinely interested in the subject, you probably were listening too slow.
+Note: I highly recommend listening to the lectures sped up at least 1.5x.
+Your brain processes audio information faster than most people talk.
+(If you've ever found yourself daydreaming while in class or church despite being genuinely interested in the subject, you probably were listening too slow.)
 For the first time through, I'd recommend 1.5x speed.
 For a second (or third) run, I suggest 1.75x or 2x.

 There are two ways to speed up sound.
 Change the pitch or change the tempo.
 You want a program that will speed up the tempo without speeding up the pitch to avoid the chipmunk effect.
 VLC on the computer (Windows, Mac, and Linux) can do this.
-Itunes and many Android apps can also do this.
+Itunes (on the iOS but not Mac or PC) and many Android apps can also do this.

 Older information for Android

 (You can still use Astroplayer, but there are now free alternatives that will let you speed up your podcasts.)

 Your best bet is to use Astroplayer.
 You will need to purchase it from the Market.